alx-sch/IRC_server/README.md

 ### IP Setting

 By default, HexChat (and many other IRC clients) automatically selects an IP address for DCC transfers.
-This automatically chosen IP may not be reachable by other hosts, for example:
+This automatically chosen IP **may** not be reachable by other hosts, for example:
 - A loopback address (`127.0.0.1`)
 - A WAN/external IP that is not accessible from the local network

-To enable file sharing between multiple hosts on the same local network, the DCC IP must be set manually.
+In these cases, the DCC IP must be set manually.
 For LAN transfers, you can use the following steps:

 1. Retrieve your computer’s LAN IP address by running: `hostname -i`
 2. Open HexChat and log into your IRC server.